Turn natural-language lab protocols into Opentrons scripts with citations for every extracted value.

 Extract

 Sonnet reads your instruction and emits a structured spec.
-Every extracted value carries a claim: this came from the instruction, here’s the verbatim quote, or this was inferred, here’s the reasoning.
+Each extracted value records how it got there: either the verbatim quote it came from in your instruction, or, if it was inferred, the reasoning behind the inference.

 model claude-sonnet-4-20250514